 Making new foods using biotechnology

 Our early ancestors used microorganisms to make cheese, yoghurt and bread.
 They also made alcoholic drinks like beer and wine.
-All of these foods and drinks are made by.
-During fermentation, microorganisms such as , moulds or break down sugars in the absence of oxygen.
+All of these foods and drinks are made by fermentation.
+Fermentation is the process that many microorganisms (yeasts, moulds and bacteria) use to convert sugars into energy.
 The products generated from fermentation affect the nature of the food that the microorganism is in – carbon dioxide causes bread to rise, lactic acid makes yoghurt sour, and alcohol is produced in the formation of beer and wine.

 Fermentation was probably discovered by accident, and our early ancestors didn’t know how it worked.
 Some societies thought fermentation was a miracle or gift from their god.

 Louis Pasteur first described the scientific basis for fermentation in the late 1800s.
-Pasteur’s, called the germ theory, showed the existence of microorganisms and their effect on fermentation.
+Pasteur’s hypothesis, called the germ theory, showed the existence of microorganisms and their effect on fermentation.
 Pasteur’s work gave birth to many branches of science.

 Some traditional medicines also used organisms or parts of organisms.
 For example, the ancient Egyptians used honey for respiratory infections and as an ointment for wounds.
-Honey is a natural, so it would have prevented wounds from becoming infected.
+Honey is a natural antibiotic, killing the germs in wounds.

 Examples of selective breeding

-Early pioneers ofmated organisms with desirable traits to enhance these traits in their offspring.
-They found that selective breeding could improve yields and productivity.
-Selective breeding pioneers were manipulating the of organisms, without even realising it.
+Early pioneers of selective breeding mated organisms with desirable traits to enhance these traits in their offspring.
+Selective breeding pioneers were manipulating the genetic makeup of organisms, without even realising it.

 Dog breeds are another example of selective breeding.
 There are more than 100 breeds of dog, all resulting from selective breeding.
 Dogs were bred for specific jobs and to enhance traits such as size, shape, agility and colour, resulting in breeds from the tiny Chihuahua to the Great Dane.